Volscente/cheat_sheets/data_science/xgboost.md

 ### n_estimators
 It specifies how many times to go through the modeling cycle described above.
 It is equal to the number of models that we include in the ensemble.

+- Too low a value causes underfitting, which leads to inaccurate predictions on both training data and test data.
+- Too high a value causes overfitting, which causes accurate predictions on training data, but inaccurate predictions on test data (which is what we care about).

+Typical values range from 100-1000, though this depends a lot on the **learning_rate**.